 After the Personnel of Vicenza (Valmarana Braga Palace, 2015), Bologna (Wikiarte Gallery, 2015) and Spoleto (Leonetti Luparini Palace, 2016), he deepens the engraving techniques with passion (above all etching and aquatint) to outline poetic visions between classical and allegorical, that includes in the collection of “Arcane Nocturnes”, «with which gives us further metamorphic fantasies, or condensates of plant, sculpture and figure elements , not free of contamination».
 (G. Di Genova, 2017).
 With these works, in 2017 he wins (ex-aequo) the Prize of the 5th Biennial of Contemporary Engraving “Città di Bassano del Grappa”.

 Invited to the 42nd and 44th Sulmona Prize (2015 and 2017), he participates in the Biennials of Chianciano (2011), Rome (2012), London (2013), Barcelona (2015), at the Triennial of Rome (2011, 2017 ) and other important international events curated by distinguished critics such as Paolo Levi, Vittorio Sgarbi, Giorgio Di Genova, Daniele Radini Tedeschi, Elena Gollini.
-Since several years he has exhibited in prestigious museum halls and institutions, Villas, Castles, historic buildings and galleries in Italy and abroad, such as the Museum Gipsoteca Canova of Possagno; the Civic Museum of Bassano del Grappa; Valmarana Braga Palace of Vicenza; Zenobio Palace, Giustinian-Faccanon Palace and the San Vidal Art Center of Venice; Pepoli Campogrande Palace of Bologna; the Casa di Dante Museum and the Bellini Museum in Florence; the Art Museum of Chianciano; Leonetti Luparini Palace of Spoleto; Orsini Palace of Bomarzo; the Museum Complex Sale del Bramante, the Monumental Complex of Dioscuri al Quirinale and the Basilica of St. Paul Outside the Walls in Rome; the Estensi Stables of Tivoli; the Ducal Castle of Corigliano Calabro; Villa Malfitano Whitaker of Palermo; Villa Palagonia of Bagheria; the Civic Museum of Modern Art in Monreale; the European Museum of Modern Art of Barcelona; the Galerie Thuillier in Paris; the Chelsea Old Town Hall, the Pall Mall Gallery and the Royal Opera Arcade Gallery in London.
+Since several years he has exhibited in prestigious museum halls and institutions, Villas, Castles, historic buildings and galleries in Italy and abroad, such as the Museum Gipsoteca Canova of Possagno; the Civic Museum of Bassano del Grappa; Valmarana Braga Palace of Vicenza; Zenobio Palace, Giustinian-Faccanon Palace and the San Vidal Art Center of Venice; Pepoli Campogrande Palace of Bologna; the Casa di Dante Museum and the Bellini Museum in Florence; the Art Museum of Chianciano; Leonetti Luparini Palace of Spoleto; Orsini Palace of Bomarzo; the Museum Complex Sale del Bramante, the Monumental Complex of Dioscuri al Quirinale and the Basilica of St. Paul Outside the Walls in Rome; the Estensi Stables of Tivoli; the Ducal Castle of Corigliano Calabro; Villa Malfitano Whitaker of Palermo; Villa Palagonia of Bagheria; the Civic Museum of Modern Art in Monreale; the European Museum of Modern Art of Barcelona; the Municipal House of Culture in Coimbra; the Galerie Thuillier in Paris; the Chelsea Old Town Hall, the Pall Mall Gallery and the Royal Opera Arcade Gallery in London; the Vernadsky Museum of Moscow; the Asmalimescit Art Gallery of Istanbul.

 Some of his works have been published on catalogs archived in the Thomas J. Watson Library of the Metropolitan Museum of Art in New York and exhibited together with an unpublished painting of Caravaggio (Rome, Maffei Marescotti Papal Palace, 2013) and original woodcuts by Dosso Dossi and Gustave Doré (Bomarzo, Orsini Palace, 2016).
-His works are also present in Italian and foreign public and private collections, including the permanent collections of the Fondazione Roma at Palazzo Sciarra (Rome) and the “Giuseppe Sciortino” Civic Museum of Modern Art in Monreale (Palermo).
+His works are present in Italian and foreign public and private collections: in Italy at the Gabinetto of drawings and prints of the Civic Museum of Bassano del Grappa (Vicenza), at the drawing and printing Fund of the State Library of the National Monument of the Greek Abbey of San Nilo in Grottaferrata (Rome) and in the permanent collections of the Fondazione Roma at Palazzo Sciarra (Rome), of the Pinacoteca of the Convent of San Silvestro in Monte Compatri (Rome), of the Modern Art Museum of Alto Mantovano in Gazoldo degli Ippoliti (Mantova), of the "Marco Moretti" Civic Art Gallery in Civitanova Marche (Macerata), of the "Giuseppe Sciortino" Museum of Modern Art in Monreale (Palermo); abroad at the Town Hall of Constance (Germany), the Vernadsky State Museum in Moscow (Russia), the Art Gallery of the Faculty of Fine Arts in Luxor (Egypt).